eigenmiao/Rickrack/demo/README.md

 [中文](https://eigenmiao.com/yanhuo/zh.html) | [English](https://eigenmiao.com/yanhuo/en.html) | [日本語](https://eigenmiao.com/yanhuo/ja.html)

 This directory contains a demo for using the [Rickrack software and module](https://github.com/eigenmiao/Rickrack).
-It plots curves, bars, maps and polar bars with colors from the Rickrack.
-The colors can be modified by the Rickrack module in real-time.
+It plots curves, bars, maps, and polar bars with various, customizable colors from the Rickrack.
+The colors can be adjusted in real-time using the Rickrack module.

 Here is a [video tutorial](https://www.bilibili.com/video/BV1VD4y157tX/).